wal-yan/target-methylseq-qc/docs/usage.md

 | `bai` | Full path to bai file for sample.
 File must be those that are "mark duplicate alignments" in sorted files from previous methylseq runs.                                                              |
 | `bam` | Full path to bam file for sample.
 File must be those that are "mark duplicate alignments" in sorted files from previous methylseq runs.                                                             |

-An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline. `# example samplesheet still needs to be uploaded`
+An [example samplesheet](../assets/test_samplesheet.csv) has been provided with the pipeline.

 ## Running the pipeline